shyandsy/cipher2/README.md

 # cipher2

-A flutter plugin project for AES encryption and decrytion.
+A flutter plugin project for AES encryption and decrytion which support both ios and android.

+For now, it supports AES CBC pkcspadding7 only.
+I will update this plugin if anyone require other encrytion method.

 ## Getting Started